skulptur/color-supreme/README.md

 ## License

-`color-supreme` is open source software released under the MIT license.
+This library is open source software released under the MIT license.
 See the LICENSE file for more information.

-I hope you enjoy using `color-supreme` and find it useful in your projects.
+I hope you enjoy using it and find it useful in your projects.
 If you have any questions or feedback, please don't hesitate to reach out.